-The main task of the CIAM institution is providing the scientific support for innovative development of the aircraft engine industry.
+The main task of CIAM is providing the scientific support for innovative development of the aircraft engine industry.

-The theory is presented in many monographs (some of them are university textbooks), collections of articles, and other widely published materials.
+The theory is presented in many monographs (some of them are university coursebooks), articles and other widely published materials.

 The aircraft engine manufacturing is one of the most innovative and science-driven high-technology industry sectors which integrates the results of efforts in various scientific and technical trends and stimulates scientific and technical development of a number of other industry branches.
 Fewer countries have the entire GTE development and manufacture technology than countries that launch satellites into space.
 All the Russian aircraft engines were developed with CIAM's assistance.
 CIAM has unique rigs for full-scale testing of aircraft engines and their components.
 For Detailed information about CIAM's Research and Test Center capabilities you can read in section "Experimental Infrastructure Facilities".

 The Central Institute of Aviation Motors elaborates comprehensive forecasts of engines development for all types of atmospheric vehicles, as well as industrial and transport gas turbine units based on aviation technology.

 CIAM researchers develop techniques of evaluating technical, economic, and weight efficiency of aircraft gas turbine and reciprocating aircraft engines with regard to their technological level.

 One of CIAM's key competences is the development of mathematical models and predictive analysis of performance and efficiency of future aircraft engines and power units including non-conventional ones, such as ultra-high bypass turbofan engines (TFE), regenerative gas turbine engines, propfan (open rotor) engines, turbo-compound and hybrid power units based on reciprocating aircraft engines, distributed and hybrid power plants based on gas turbine engines, fuel cell power plants.

 - Development of aggregated aircraft engine quality performance indicators;